FranciscoRibeiro/bugswarm-case-studies/README.md

         bugswarm-sandbox/bugs/traccar/traccar/64783122/bug/src/org/traccar/protocol/CastelProtocolDecoder.java

 *Morpheus* writes to standard output.
 The results from these experiments were saved in the `inferred` directory.
 As such, the output from the previous example command can be seen in `inferred/traccar-traccar-64783122.txt`

+There is a quicker way to recreate the previous example without such a detailed command.
+The bug in question is `traccar/traccar/64783122`, so we could execute:

+		bash data_scripts/run_morpheus.sh bugswarm-sandbox/bugs/traccar/traccar/64783122

+### Repairing the case studies

+We implemented a [mutation-based repair tool](https://github.com/FranciscoRibeiro/auto_repairer) which can interpret the information produced by *Morpheus*.

+If one does not wish to run an interactive session with a container, the script `download_case_studies.sh` can be used to download the GitHub repository of each case study's corresponding project.
+Furthermore, this script also checks out the buggy commit for each case study, which are then available in the `case_studies` directory.

+Still using the previous case study as an example, we can perform the following steps to generate the patches for it (assumes we downloaded the project in question):

+		cd case_studies/traccar
+		classpath="$(mvn dependency:build-classpath -Dmdep.outputFile=/dev/stdout -q)"

+The previous command extracts the project's classpath.
+It is important to provide this information to the repair tool, as it needs to calculate expression types when applying mutations.
+By not providing the full classpath, the tool may not be able to calculate the type of some expressions and thus stop it from generating every possible patch.

+As an example, let us execute the repair tool using the strategy that considers both lines and columns where mutations were inferred (see the [repair tool's repo](https://github.com/FranciscoRibeiro/auto_repairer) for more details about each repair strategy and other arguments):

+		java -cp "$classpath:auto_repairer/auto_repairer.jar" MainKt \
+			case_studies/traccar \
+			case_studies/traccar/src \
+			generated_patches/traccar/ms \
+			-ms \
+			inferred/traccar-traccar-64783122.csv

+To execute the described steps and generate the patches for every case study at once:

+		bash data_scripts/generate_patches.sh

+Note that the `generated_patches` directory is already populated with the candidate patches the repair tool generated, as we describe in the case studies report.
+Executing the script deletes these patches and recreates them by running the repair tool with different strategies.